Not Everyone Is Meant To Follow You Home

 How consistently they showed up.

-Whether they became part of our actual life.
+Whether they became part of our everyday lives.

 Some people are meaningful precisely because they only existed briefly.